thuojose/PITCH-PERFECT/README.md

 ## Description

 Pitch App is a web application that displays a list of pitches.
-One is able to view pitches by other users, create their own pitches, and other users can upvote,downvote&comment on the pitches.
+One is able to view pitches by other users, create their own pitches,and other users can upvote,downvote&comment on the pitches.

 ## User Stories